 Ovulation predictions based on temperature are not always reliable.

-A study has found that the time of ovulation, as predicted by temperature charts, and the actual ovulation date, as measured by LH peak only, coincides in only 17 out of 77 charted cycles.
+A study has found that the time of ovulation, as predicted by basal body temperature charts, and the actual ovulation date, as measured by LH peak only, coincides in only 17 out of 77 charted cycles.
 This means that 60 ovulation date predictions out of 77 were in fact wrong.

 By the time you measure a temperature rise, your fertile window has already passed.